|

 On this page, I show a few pictures and give a few hints on how to work on the carburetor.

 If you find any errors or would like to suggest changes, please let me know.
-My e-ddress is on my home page.

 Click on small pictures to see bigger versions.
 You may want to print this web page for easy reference.